morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Intro 14 Day Pass

-**$39**: available strictly for new students who have not attended any classes at YogaRuka before; **valid for 14 consecutive days** (starting from the date of purchase), one pass per person.
+**$45**: available strictly for new students who have not attended any classes at YogaRuka before; **valid for 14 consecutive days** (starting from the date of purchase), one pass per person.

 For absolute freedom and no commitments whatsoever, you can always simply book a drop-in class.

-{% include price.html title="Intro 14 Day Pass" subtitle="Unlimited classes for 14 days" amount="$39" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}
+{% include price.html title="Intro 14 Day Pass" subtitle="Unlimited classes for 14 days" amount="$45" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

+### Monthly Membership - 6-Month Min.
+Contract

+**$35/wk (billed monthly)**: it gives you access to **unlimited classes** - even several daily if you’re up for it.
+Renewal is automated.

+**$25/wk (billed monthly)**: it gives you access to **any two classes weekly** - and you can mix and match as much as you want.
+Renewal is automated.
+If you want to take an extra class at any time, you only pay the nominal difference of **$15**/class.

+**$18/wk (billed monthly)**: it gives you access to **any one class weekly** - and you can change it  as often as you want, week to week.
+Renewal is automated.
+If you want to take an extra class at any time, you only pay the nominal difference of **$15**/class.

+{% include price.html title="Unlimited Membership - 6 Mo Contract" subtitle="Unlimited classes per week" amount="$35/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

+{% include price.html title="Twice-Weekly Membership - 6 Mo Contract" subtitle="2 classes per week" amount="$25/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

+{% include price.html title="Once-Weekly Membership - 6 Mo Contract" subtitle="1 class per week" amount="$18/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

-### Monthly Membership
+### Monthly Membership - No Contract

-**$39/wk (billed monthly)**: it gives you access to **unlimited classes** - even several daily if you’re up for it.
+**$45/wk (billed monthly)**: it gives you access to **unlimited classes** - even several daily if you’re up for it.
 Renewal is automated and there is **no commitment to a contract**.
-At any point you can switch to a 10-class pass or downgrade to the two-classes weekly.
+At any point you can switch to a 10-class pass, a 6-month contract unlimited, or to any of the twice- or once-weekly memberships.

-**$29/wk (billed monthly)**: it gives you access to **any two classes weekly** - and you can mix and match as much as you want.
-Renewal is automated and there is **no commitment to a contract.** At any point you can switch to a 10-class pass or upgrade to the 3-month membership.
+**$35/wk (billed monthly)**: it gives you access to **any two classes weekly** - and you can mix and match as much as you want.
+Renewal is automated and there is **no commitment to a contract.** At any point you can switch to a 10-class pass or upgrade to any of the 6-month contract memberships.

-{% include price.html title="Unlimited Membership" subtitle="Unlimited classes per week" amount="$39/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}
+{% include price.html title="Contract-Free Unlimited Membership" subtitle="Unlimited classes per week" amount="$45/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

-{% include price.html title="Twice-Weekly Membership" subtitle="2 classes per week" amount="$29/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}
+{% include price.html title="Contract-Free Twice-Weekly Membership" subtitle="2 classes per week" amount="$35/wk" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

 ### Drop-in Class

-**$26**: welcome to book a one-off group class anytime.
+**$30**: welcome to book a one-off group class anytime.

+**$20** concession: drop in concessions are available only to kids and students.

 Once you've used up your Intro pass, we have 2 easy membership options and a multi-class pass to cover for all situations and necessities.
 We want to keep things very simple so all you ever need to worry about is your practice!

-{% include price.html title="Drop-in Class" amount="$26" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}
+{% include price.html title="Drop-in Class" amount="$30" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

 ### 10-Class Pass

-**$208**: optimal for those who want to practice once a week or even once a fortnight.
+**$240**: optimal for those who want to practice free from all contracts.
 This pass is a really sweet deal (you basically pay for 8 classes and get 2 more free!) and is **valid for 3 months** which translates to precisely 13 weeks.
 It can make for a wonderful gift for a dear one and it can be used for any group classes of your choice.

+**$180** concession: class pass concessions are available only to kids and students.

-{% include price.html title="10-Class Pack" amount="$200" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}
+{% include price.html title="10-Class Pack" amount="$240" url="https://www.momoyoga.com/yogaruka/member/upgrade" %}

 ### Private Sessions